Forms of Elder Abuse – Exhaustive List

 Sexual Abuse of Dependents

-Sexual abuse is not limited to unwanted touching.
+Sexual abuse and rape are not limited to unwanted touching.
 So this includes all types of sexual assault, battery, including rape, sodomy, sexually explicit photographing, and coerced nudity.

 Sexual Abuse Signs and Symptoms